 The standard source of payment codes are an example of data required by the state that is not contained within the standard UB92 billing record.
 In order to meet this requirement each payer identification must be categorized into the appropriate standard source of payment value.
 It should also be noted that the primary payer associated to the patient's encounter record may change over time.
-With this in mind, approximately 10% of the primary payers originally categorized as "Medicaid" were recategorized as "Managed Care", 3.31% originally categorized as "Other" were recategorized as "Medicare", and 2% originally categorized as "Self-Pay" were recategorized as "Medicare".
-And 35% of the secondary payers originally categorized as "Missing/Invalid" were recategorized as "Medicare", 34% originally categorized as "Missing/Invalid" were recategorized as "Managed Care", and 10% originally categorized as "Commercial" were recategorized as "Self-Pay".
+With this in mind, approximately 12% of the primary payers originally categorized as "Medicaid" were recategorized as "Managed Care" and 3% originally categorized as "Other" were recategorized as "Medicare".
+And 10% of the secondary payers originally categorized as "Missing/Invalid" were recategorized as "Self-Pay" and 3% originally categorized as "Managed Care" were recategorized as "Self-Pay".